 Just think of it – a wood-fired hot tub that’s actually a boat that can be sailed or powered by an engine.
 Sounds cool, huh?
 Believe it or not, it’s already happening!
 Travel fans, let us introduce you to the Hot Tug!

-Invented by some Dutch folks who were thinking out of the box, Hot Tugs have been sailing in canals of Rotterdam, Finland and England for a couple of years now and they’re working hard to expand into the United States.
-As per Travel And Leisure, the newest addition to the Hot Tug fleet is in the murky waters of London’s Regent’s Canal (they did Kickstarter-type vrowdfunding to get the money raised)
+Invented by some Dutch folks who were thinking out of the box, Hot Tugs have been sailing in canals of The Natherlands, Finland, Switzerland and England for a couple of years now and they’re working hard to expand into the United States.
+As per Travel And Leisure, the newest addition to the Hot Tug fleet is in the murky waters of London’s Regent’s Canal (they did Kickstarter-type crowdfunding to get the money raised)

 Hot Tugs are handmade in Holland and hold 6 to 8 people.
 The boats are equipped with electric motors and, of course, have been safety tested.
 As per their FAQ, a wood stove in the front of the boat heats the water up to 38° C (100° F) in about 2.5 hours.
 All it takes is a small fire built with normal logs.
 But no worries about having a fire on board – the stainless steel is cooled by the water around it while heating it up at the same time!